CompARE-Composite/compAREdesign_test/README.md

 Asymptotic Relative Efficiency (ARE) according to probabilities of observing the event.

+- As $p0_e1$ increases the ARE decreases.
+This is logical because the more prevalent the first endpoint is, the less is the need of the second component.
+- The ARE takes greater values when the value of the $p0_e2$ is high.

 ![ARE_prob](figures/check_are_prob.png)

 ARE according to the cause-specific HRs of the components.

+- ARE is almost always greater than 1 when $HR_e2<HR_e1$
+- ARE is usually greater than 1 when $HR_e2=HR_e1$

 ![ARE_HR](figures/check_are_HR.png)

 ARE according to shape parameters of the Weibull distributions for the time to event of the components.

+- Shape parameters of the weibull distribution for the time to event for the components have less impact than other input parameters in the ARE.

 ![ARE_beta](figures/check_are_beta.png)

 ARE according to the degree/type/measure of association between components.

+- Association structures have less impact than other input parameters in the ARE.

 ![ARE_rho](figures/check_are_rho.png)